SPSC Long Call Strategy

 Frequently asked questions

-- A long call on SPSC is the long call strategy applied to SPSC (stock).
+A long call on SPSC is the long call strategy applied to SPSC (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With SPSC stock trading near $51.08, the strikes shown on this page are snapped to the nearest listed SPSC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SPSC stock at $78.69 on the most recent close, the strikes shown on this page are snapped to the nearest listed SPSC chain strike and the premiums come straight from that session's bid/ask midpoint.

-- Max profit is unbounded; max loss equals the premium paid times 100.
+Max profit is unbounded; max loss equals the premium paid times 100.
 Breakeven is strike plus premium.
-For the SPSC long call priced from the end-of-day chain at a 30-day expiry (ATM IV 59.90%), the computed maximum profit is unbounded per contract and the computed maximum loss is -$485.00 per contract.
+For the SPSC long call priced from the end-of-day chain at a 30-day expiry (ATM IV 41.20%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-- The breakeven for the SPSC long call priced on this page is roughly $54.85 at expiration, derived from end-of-day chain premiums.
+The breakeven for the SPSC long call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current SPSC market-implied 1-standard-deviation expected move is approximately 17.17%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The SPSC market-implied 1-standard-deviation expected move in the same options snapshot is approximately 11.81%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.